Managing Lyme in children: 12 interventions I use

 Frequently Asked Questions

-How is Lyme disease treated in children?
+How is Lyme disease treated in children under 8?

 Clinical Takeaway